passport/www.passportjs.org/books/concepts/oauth2-flows/README.md

 In order to support this assortment of applications, OAuth 2.0 provides an extensible set of _flows_.
 A flow determines how an application obtains an access token.
-A flow, in conjunction with the type of application, impact the security considerations when storing and using that access token.
+The characteristics of a flow, along with the characteristics of the application itself, impact the security considerations that need to be taken into account when using OAuth 2.0.

+This guide provides an brief overview of the most commonly used OAuth 2.0 flows.
+It then outlines how those flows are used by different types of applications.
+After reading this guide, you will have a better understanding of which OAuth 2.0 flow to use in which types of applications, and how to use Passport to authenticate users using those applications.